Omeprazole

 Omeprazole 20mg Capsules | £6.99 | £9.99 | £16.49 |

-Omeprazole is a medication that belongs to a class of medication known as proton pump inhibitors (PPIs).
-It is primarily used to treat symptoms of heartburn indigestion and acid reflux.
+Omeprazole is an acid reflux medicine that belongs to a class of medication known as proton pump inhibitors (PPIs).
+It is primarily used to treat symptoms of heartburn, indigestion and acid reflux.
 It is available as a generic medication, which means that it is unbranded.
 Generic versions of medication are usually cheaper to buy.
 The brand name for omeprazole is Losec.

-The dose of omeprazole to treat acid reflux, indigestion or heartburn is: ‘Take one capsule daily, around 30 minutes before food’.
+The omeprazole dosage for adults to treat acid reflux, indigestion or heartburn is: ‘Take one capsule daily, around 30 minutes before food’.

 Omeprazole 10mg